 ADMINISTRATIVE & MANAGEMENT TEAM

 Assistant Director: James Goodrich, M.A.
-ECE- 24 Years in ECE (10 years classroom)
+Early and Elementary Education- 25 Years in ECE

 Office Manager: Diana Hechavarria, B.S.
 Business Administration; 33 years with ABACC